finos/tracdap/doc/modelling/tutorial/hello_world.rst

 To write a model, start by importing the runtime's API package and inheriting from the :py:class:`TracModel <tracdap.rt.api.TracModel>` base class.
-This class is the entry point for running code with the runtime, both on the platform and using the local development sandbox.
+This class is the entry point for running code with the runtime, both on the platform and when running locally.

 .. literalinclude:: ../../../examples/models/python/src/tutorial/hello_world.py
     :caption: src/tutorial/hello_world.py